Madison Bumgarner: Career overall

+Statistics and achievements

 Pitching style

 Throwing a ball is the only thing Bumgarner does left-handed.
 Bumgarner has a unique pitching style; as he throws, it appears he is throwing toward first base.
 Bumgarner's repertoire consists of four pitches including a curveball he throws at two different speeds with two different types of movement.
 He features a four-seam fastball with an average velocity of 92.22 mph, a cutter that averages 87.77 mph, and a curveball that averages 77.45 mph with a sharp, mostly downward break.
 Occasionally, he throws a much slower curve with a more exaggerated and horizontal break that averages 70.25 mph, and he also throws a change-up that sits at an average of 84.51 mph.
 He tends to throw the fastball and the cutter over 30 percent of the time (exact percentage varies from year to year), and the change-up and curveball are his secondary pitches.

+Legacy

+Bumgarner is widely regarded as one of the greatest World Series pitchers of all time.
+For his career, he started four games in five pitching appearances.
+He posted a 4–0 win–loss record, a World Series record 0.25 earned run average (minimum 20 innings of work), a complete game shutout, a save, and 31 strikeouts in 36 innings pitched.
+His 31 career World Series strikeouts are the second most by a left-handed pitcher in franchise history, trailing only Giants Hall of Famer Carl Hubbell by one.
+He is also widely regarded as one of the greatest postseason pitchers of all time.
+For his career, Bumgarner started 14 games in 16 pitching appearances.
+He posted an 8–3 win–loss record, a 2.11 earned run average, 3 complete games that were all shutouts, a save, and 87 strikeouts in 102 1/3 innings pitched.

 Career highlights

-Bumgarner has hit 19 career home runs as a pitcher, which is the most by any active pitcher, and most hit by a pitcher, behind Carlos Zambrano, since the AL adopted the designated hitter rule in 1973.
+Bumgarner hit 19 career home runs in his career, the second-most hit by a pitcher, behind Carlos Zambrano, since the AL adopted the designated hitter rule in 1973.
+The Giants have not reissued Bumgarner's number 40.